 3. Kamala, Maya’s horse, is a very peculiar character.
 What was the inspiration behind her creation?
 I actually imagined her as Maximus from Tangled. xD

 “LOL!
 Kamala is actually based off of me and one of my childhood best friends.
-We have a rather dark sense of humor and I kinda imagined what *I* would be doing in a quest story, and honestly, I’d never be a main character.
+We have a rather dark sense of humor and I kinda imagined what *I* would be doing in a quest story, and honestly, I would never be the main character.
 I’d be the sidekick constantly derailing the plot to go find something to eat…”

 4. Are Maya and Amar self-sufficient characters?
 Hypothetically speaking, would they be able to attain a “happy ending” without each other?